openshift-metal3/kni-installer/data/data/bootstrap/baremetal/README.md

 The `baremetal` platform (IPI for Bare Metal hosts) includes some additional assets on the bootstrap node for automating some infrastructure requirements that would have normally been handled by some cloud infrastructure service.
-This document explains these pieces and what they accomplish.
+The [Bare Metal IPI Networking Infrastructure design document] (../../../../doc/design/baremetal/networking-infrastructure.md) covers the high-level background, and this document explains these bootstrap assets in more detail.

-## API failover from bootstrap to masters
+## API failover from bootstrap to control plane machines

-One problem being addressed is that the installation process expects the API to first be reachable on the bootstrap VM, but later in the installation process, the API comes up on the masters that have been deployed.

-In the `baremetal` platform, the failover of the API server is done by using a VIP (Virtual IP) that has been configured as part of `install-config.yaml` and then managed by `keepalived`.

-The API VIP first resides on the bootstrap VM.
-Once the master nodes come up, the VIP will move to the masters.
-This happens because the masters will be running `keepalived` with a higher priority set in their `keepalived` configuration for the API VIP.
+`keepalived` is used to manage the failover of a VIP (Virtual IP) for the API server.
+This VIP first resides on the bootstrap VM.
+Once the master nodes come up, the VIP will move to the control plane machines.

 Relevant files:
 * **files/etc/keepalived/keepalived.conf.tmpl** - `keepalived` configuration